resvishal/resvishal.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Project Associate at CSIR–Institute of Himalayan Bioresource Technology (CSIR-IHBT)
+subtitle: "Project Associate at CSIR–Institute of Himalayan Bioresource Technology (CSIR-IHBT)"

 profile:
   align: right